-The fund currency is EUR.
 The unit value is calculated in the respective unit-category currency specified above.
 The units are depicted in separate global certificates (pursuant to § 24 Austrian Securities Deposit Act [Depotgesetz]) for each unit category.
 The unit certificates are in bearer form.
 Individual unit certificates will not be issued.

-Every purchaser of a fraction of a global certificate acquires joint ownership of all assets contained in the Fund in accordance with his fractional ownership of the global certificate.
+Every purchaser of a fraction of a global certificate acquires joint ownership of all assets contained in the Fund in accordance with his fractional ownership of the global certificate (right in rem).
 The unit certificates do not confer any voting rights.